serenity-is/docs/tutorials/movies/allowing_multiple_genre_selection.md

 return Q.htmlEncode(g.Name);
 ```

 > We could also write a generic formatter that works with any type of lookup list, but it's beyond scope of this tutorial.
-I leave it as an excercise to you.

 ### Assigning GenreListFormatter to GenreList Column